Frejabusby/google-business-solution/README.md

 ### :mortar_board: Demo

-As a team, be prepared to answer the following questions:
+As a team, you'll demo your project to Google.
+You should focus on your code and be prepared to answer the following questions:

-1. Show what you have built!
-2. How did you structure your work?
+1. How did you structure your work?
-3. What are you most proud of?
+1. What are you most proud of?
-4. What did you struggle with?
+1. What did you struggle with?